Ivapo/Data-warehouse-PostgreSQL/README.md

-#  Porfolio Project #1 - Welcome !

 ## Data Warehouse - PostgreSQL

-A **PostgreSQL** data warehouse with a medallion-type architecture.
 A portfolio project for learning and showcasing Data Science - Engineering skills.
+It is a **PostgreSQL** data warehouse with a medallion-type architecture.

 ## 📖 Project Overview